alepereiraciandt/tc-shell/io_redirections_and_filters/README.md

 feat: 11-directories - Script that counts the number of directories and sub-directories in the current directory

 feat: 12-newest_files - Script that displays the 10 newest files in the current dicrectory

+feat: 13-unique - Script that takes a list of words as input and returns only words that appers exactly once